mmfrenkel/cs6111-project3/README.md

 in NYC (Staten Island, Manhattan, Queens, Brooklyn, Bronx), so every entry must contain one of this enumerated list of locations.
-2. Remove rows that are from inspections prior to 2018: The original dataset pulled from the NYC Open Data website contained 395K rows, far more than we needed for this analysis; hence, we narrowed the dataset to this date range.
-This cleaning step included the removal of rows with inspection dates of 1/1/1900, which represent the "dummy" value for new restaurants that have not yet received an inspection, but which are still included in the  dataset.
+2. Remove rows that are from inspections prior to 2018: The original dataset pulled from the NYC Open Data website contained 395K rows, far more than we needed for this analysis (and a larger file than github allowed us to upload!).
+Hence, we narrowed the dataset to this date range.
+This cleaning step included the removal of rows with inspection dates of
+1/1/1900, which represent the "dummy" value for new restaurants that have not yet received an inspection, but which are still included in the  dataset.
 3. Bucket values: Because the dataset includes a number of columns with numeric values, we decided to "bucket" the